Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 There are 272-step vibrantly colored concrete stairs connecting the entrance to the Batu Caves temple complex.

-There are three more extensive caves and a few smaller caves that are opened to the public.
+Three more extensive caves and a few smaller caves are opened to the public.

 The biggest, the Cathedral Cave or Temple Cave, is at the top and requires visitors to ascend the steep stairs to reach it.

-Other attractions at Batu Caves include a guided educational tour to explore a two-kilometer extended, untouched cave network.
-There are also multiple routes for rock climbing.
+Other attractions at Batu Caves include a guided educational tour that explores a two-kilometer extended, untouched cave network.
+There are also multiple rock climbing routes.

 Batu Caves Temple is a renowned Hindu shrine outside India.